About Melanoma

 Most melanomas may arise near a precursor lesion or in healthy skin (referred to as “de novo” skin cancer).2 Examples of melanoma precursor lesions include common acquired nevi, dysplastic nevi, and congenital nevi.3

-• Metastatic: melanoma invades subdermal vessels (ie, lymphatic, blood) and seeds into the circulation.4
+- Metastatic: melanoma invades subdermal vessels (ie, lymphatic, blood) and seeds into the circulation4,5

 Melanoma Subtypes

-Broadly, the four most common type of melanomas are: superficial spreading melanoma, lentigo maligna melanoma, nodular melanoma, and acral lentiginous melanoma.1 Superficial spreading melanoma accounts for about 70% of melanomas, followed by nodular melanoma that accounts for 15% of melanomas.5 Lentigo maligna is seen in older patients and is commonly seen in areas exposed often to sunlight, and accounts for about 5%-10% of melanomas.
+Broadly, the four most common types of melanomas are: superficial spreading melanoma, lentigo maligna melanoma, nodular melanoma, and acral lentiginous melanoma (Figure 2).6-8 Superficial spreading melanoma accounts for about 70% of melanomas, followed by nodular melanoma that accounts for 15% of melanomas.7 Lentigo maligna is seen in older patients and is commonly seen in areas exposed often to sunlight, and accounts for about 5% to 10% of melanomas.
 Acral lentiginous melanomas make up about 8% of melanomas and typically develop in darker skinned people, sometimes appearing on the palms, soles, and under the nail bed.
-Subtypes have been found to differ in their gene mutation profile (table 1).
-10
+Subtypes have been found to differ in their gene mutation profile (Table 1).
+8

-Melanomas can also be classified into 4 major genomic subtypes based on certain genetic alterations and evolutionary tracks.4 These included:
+Melanomas can also be classified into 4 major genomic subtypes based on certain genetic alterations and evolutionary tracks.9 These include:

 Stages of Melanoma